mlr-org/mcboost/README.md

 [![Mattermost](https://img.shields.io/badge/chat-mattermost-orange.svg)](https://lmmisld-lmu-stats-slds.srv.mwn.de/mlr_invite/)
 <!-- badges: end -->

-## What does it do ?
+## What does it do?

 **mcboost** implements Multi-Calibration Boosting ([Hebert-Johnson et al., 2018](http://proceedings.mlr.press/v80/hebert-johnson18a.html); [Kim et al., 2019](https://arxiv.org/pdf/1805.12317.pdf)) for the (multi-)calibration of a machine learning model's prediction.
 Multi-Calibration works best in scenarios where the underlying data & labels are unbiased but a bias is introduced within the algorithm's fitting procedure.
 This is often the case, e.g. when an algorithm fits a majority population while ignoring or under-fitting minority populations.

 For more information and example, see the package's [website](https://pfistfl.github.io/mcboost/).

-More details with respect to usage and the procedures can be found in the pacakge vignettes.
+More details with respect to usage and the procedures can be found in the package vignettes.

 ## Installation